eternalseptember/rpi-test/README.md

 * Centered the admin panel.
 * Centered the change form action buttons.
 * Put messagelist on fixed position to the bottom so that it removes itself from the flexbox calculations, so the create/edit a post form stays in place after submitting a post.
-* Categories and posts list are paginated.
+* Categories and posts lists are paginated.

 #### CategoryAdmin